Privacy, drug price bills have a fighting chance in a post-election U.S. Congress

 Trump’s Commerce Department said in July that it was working to develop consumer data privacy policies, responding to a series of massive breaches of sensitive consumer data.

-Alphabet Inc’s Google and other big companies have indicated they would support a federal bill that would take precedence over California’s tough legislation.
+Alphabet Inc (GOOGL.O)’s Google and other big companies have indicated they would support a federal bill that would take precedence over California’s tough legislation.

 It would also respond to the European Union’s pro-privacy General Data Protection Regulation, or GDPR.